 From the wild Crash Bandicoot to Spyro the Dragon, these heroes have become closely associated with the PlayStation brand.
 Yet, the Ape Escape franchise – despite boasting just under 15 games – has rapidly faded from the medium.
-With tons of retro titles getting rereleased or remastered, its hard not to notice Sony ignoring this franchise.
+With tons of retro titles getting rereleased or remastered, it’s hard not to notice Sony ignoring this franchise.
 But why has Ape Escape been left behind and should we even embrace this weird franchise going forward?
 Are we ever going to see an Ape Escape Remaster or a new Ape Escape game?

 Ape Escape Gameplay consisted of running around the environment and using a plethora of gadgets to capture different types of apes.
 This is easier said than done since many of these monkeys utilize a variety of weapons to deter would-be heroes.